Burnr (BURNR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Burnr Historical Price

-According to the latest data gathered on Burnr live price page, the current price of Burnr is 0.000028USD.
+According to the latest data gathered on Burnr live price page, the current price of Burnr is 0.000012USD.
 The circulating supply of Burnr(BURNR) is

 In the past 24 hours, Burnr has shown a price movement of